 People are now entangled in many other activities, so if they go through your site and there is too much written on the subheadings, they will probably leave.
 The internet is full of websites, all trying to compete for the same readers.
 This is why you have to be concise with your subheadings as they want to know within the first three seconds whether or not you will answer their questions.

 Keep off unnecessary, redundant phrases.
-Make them plain and comprehendible, even by the distracted or busy readers.
+Make them plain and comprehendible, even by distracted or busy readers.

 3. Inclusion of keywords

-Having the keywords in the titles go a long way, but they can only go as far when search engine ranking is concerned.
+Having the keywords in the titles goes a long way, but they can only go as far as search engine ranking is concerned.
 You have a better chance of getting ranked higher if your keywords are included in your subtitles.
 There are many tools that can be used by freelance content writers in the UAE to find the best keywords to include in their subtitles.